nickp60/riboSeed/README.md

 #### From Pypi
-riboSeed is on Pypi, so you can install with pip, preferably within a virtualenv (recommended):
+riboSeed is on Pypi, so you can install with pip, preferably within a conda environemnt (recommended):

 ```
-virtualenv -p python3.5 venv-riboSeed
+conda create -name riboseed  -p python=3.5
-source venv-riboSeed/bin/activate
+conda activate riboseed
-pip3.5 install riboSeed
+pip install riboSeed
 ```